dszedon/jetbrains_projects/README.md

 Projects for JetBrains python certificate.
 From easy to hard, and the "challenging" for getting experience.

-The OOP difficulty is all the codes but written from a OOP perspective to practice this programming pillar.
+The **OOP** folder contains all the codes but written from a OOP perspective to practice this programming pillar.

 ### Table of Contents
 * Easy